Advertisements

 3. Prepare Your Resume and Cover Letter

 Create a professional resume (CV) and cover letter tailored to the Australian job market.
-Highlight your skills, experience, and qualifications that match the job you’re applying for.
+Highlight your skills, years of experience (if any), and other qualifications that match the job you’re applying for.
 Ensure your resume is formatted according to Australian standards.

 4. Apply for Jobs